-Most companies you’ll work with as a Notary require at least $100,000 in Errors and Omissions Insurance coverage is required by most companies that Notaries work with, like title companies and signing services.
+Most companies you’ll work with as a Notary require at least $100,000 in Errors and Omissions Insurance coverage.
 This is super important because it protects you against mistakes and possible legal action.

 In my state, this costs $104 per year.
 California’s E&O Insurance for the same policy limit is $156 per year.
 Other states are well under $100 per year, but you can check with a service like CoverWallet to get a quote.

 In any case, make sure to account for this insurance cost in your startup projections.